 summer berries and earl grey cream sounds summery, but maybe not explicitly fourth of july. let me explain. there's the very stereotypical red (strawberry), white (whipped cream) and blue (blackberries and blueberries). it's a nod to america's english roots, due to the british propensity for tea and tea time, as well as wikipedia's claim that brits find earl grey to be "posh." and did i mention that berries and cream is a traditional english dessert? but this version is also very american/millennial.

 it's berries and cream, how could you go wrong? unless you don't like berries or whipped cream, at which point you are probably my brother. who only recently started adding beans to his burritos (previously only meat, rice, cheese and lettuce) because he thought his coworkers (he works at that fast casual chain known for charging extra for guac) would judge him.

 you could do individual portions on a plate or in a trifle cup, or you could set a platter of fruit and a bowl of whipped cream on the table and let the animals have at it.

-1 T ground Earl grey tea
+- 1 tablespoon ground Earl grey tea

-2 cups heavy cream, cold
+- 2 cups heavy cream cold

-maple syrup or honey to sweeten
+- 1 tablespoon maple syrup or honey to sweeten

-toppings, ie sesame seeds, crunchy salt, fresh mint or basil, bergamot zest, etc
+- toppings sesame seeds, crunchy salt, fresh mint or basil, bergamot zest, etc

-- Serve the berries with the cream, and any toppings you want.
+Serve the berries with the cream, and any toppings you want.